MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/IndustrialProcessType.md

 ### <a href=#statecode name="statecode">statecode</a>

-Status of the Industrial Process Type
+Status of the Industrial Process Type.

 First included in: SustainabilityWater/IndustrialProcessType (this entity)

 #### Properties